Supplemental maternity insurance coverage is an important benefit for families planning a pregnancy or trying to conceive.

 The policies fill two huge gaps most families face: lack of paid leave, and large cost-sharing requirements in traditional healthcare plans.

-Supplemental health insurance for pregnancy consists of policies that make cash payments directly to you rather than gynecologists, hospitals or other healthcare providers.
+Supplemental health insurance policies for pregnancy make cash payments directly to you rather than gynecologists, hospitals or other healthcare providers.

 - How it works to fill gaps